Visiting Zion National Park in April

 Check out our Zion National Park Photography Guide with a list of best photo spots and tips for taking pictures at this stunning park!

-Stargazing at Zion in April
+Zion National Park Stargazing in April

 Definitely take one evening to stay after the sun sets and LOOK UP!
 Zion is a popular destination for astrophotographers so you won’t be alone in the park at night.
 Don’t forget to use your headlamp with a red light so you don’t interfere with the other photographers using a bright white light.